MC’s PLOTXY - A scientific plotting and post-processing program

 · rms of sine components (DC component unchanged)

-· all harmonics as a ratio to the DC component value
+· all harmonic components (rms values) as the percentage to the DC component value (100 x rms/h.0)

-· all harmonics as a ratio to the first harmonic value.
+· all harmonic components (rms values) as the percentage ratio to the first harmonic rms value (100 x rms/rms1).

 By default, the program considers: